onkwon/yaos/README.md

 Two types of task are handled, normal priority and real time priority tasks.
 Completly fair scheduler for normal priority tasks while FIFO scheduler for real time priority tasks.

-It generates a periodic interrupt rated by HZ that is the heart rate of system.
-Change it as you wish.
+It generates a periodic interrupt rated by HZ fot the heart rate of system.
+Change HZ as you wish.

 Put a user task under /tasks directory.
-Code what is needed in general way using provided API and any other library.
+Code what is needed in general way using provided API and any other libraries.
 And simply register the task by REGISTER_TASK(main_function, stack_size, priority).

-To access system resource, use provided API after checking how critical regions, race conditions and wait queue are treated in the right sections below.
+To access system resource, use provided API after checking how synchronization and wait queue are handled in the right sections below.
 Do not disable interrupt directly but use API.

 shell environment provided.